Minnesota Rep. Jim Hagedorn dies at 59 after cancer battle

 Jennifer Carnahan said in a Facebook post Friday that Hagedorn “passed away peacefully" Thursday night.

-“Jim loved our country and loved representing the people of southern Minnesota," wrote Carnahan, a former state chair of the Republican Party of Minnesota.
+“Jim loved our country and loved representing the people of southern Minnesota," wrote Carnahan.
 "Every moment of every day he lived his dream by serving others.
 There was no stronger conservative in our state than my husband; and it showed in how he voted, led and fought for our country.”

 Under state law, Gov. Tim Walz must call a special election to fill the vacancy.
-Hagedorn's district leans Republican, but he carried it only by narrow margins in 2018 and 2020 — winning by 3 points in 2020.
+Hagedorn's district leans Republican, and that didn't change much when the state's new congressional district maps were released Tuesday.
+Hagedorn carried the district by less than half a percentage point over Democrat Dan Feehan in 2018 and by 3 points in a rematch in 2020.
+No Democrats have launched campaigns for the seat in the current cycle.
+President Donald Trump carried the district with nearly 54% of the vote in 2020.

 Hagedorn was diagnosed with stage IV kidney cancer in February 2019, shortly after he began his first term, and just a couple months after he married Carnahan, then state chairwoman for the Minnesota Republican Party.